 How technology is shaping what we know about the brain

-Fact: Through 85 billion neurons (nerve cells) traveling up to 270 miles per hour, your brain controls every move you make and every thought you think.
+Your brain has an estimated 85 billion neurons\ (nerve cells) that send signals with speeds of up to 270 miles per hour.
+Through neurons, your brain controls every move you make and every thought you think.